A Guide to Respellings

 What are Respellings?

-Respellings give you a way to format a word in the Studio text editor that tells the AI exactly what sound each syllable should make and which syllables should be emphasized.
+Respellings lets you format a word within the Studio text editor that tells the AI exactly what sound each syllable should make—and which syllables should be emphasized.

 How does it work?